Spectrum Energy Research Corp

 Spectrum Energy Cell

-A decay battery with no moving parts, no combustion, no grid connection.
-Every energy band emitted by the decay source isotope is converted by a dedicated layer — the atmospheric model.
-Power output degrades gracefully over decades.
-End products are stable, non-radioactive metals.
+A decay battery with no fission, no moving parts, no combustion, and no grid connection.
+Every energy band emitted by the source isotope is captured by a dedicated conversion layer — an architecture modeled on how Earth's atmosphere filters the sun's radiation (the atmospheric model).
+Inner layers handle the high-frequency bands that don't yet have full control methods developed.
+Outer layers pass safe thermal and visible energy directly to end use.
+Power output degrades gracefully over years or decades, not suddenly.
+End products are stable, non-radioactive commodity metals — nickel, barium, or zirconium — not waste.

-• Cascade model — step down to smaller loads as power drops
+• Cascade lifecycle — step down to smaller loads as power drops, never discard

 01